ibm-cloud-docs/vpc/block_storage_vpc_monitoring.md

 Boot and data volume performance is initially degraded when you restore them from a snapshot.
 During the restoration, your data is copied from {{site.data.keyword.cos_full}} to {{site.data.keyword.block_storage_is_short}}.
 After the restoration process is complete, full IOPS can be realized on the new volume.

-Restoring a boot volume from a "bootable" snapshot and then provisioning an instance with it results in slower performance because restored boot volume is not yet fully hydrated (that is, fully provisioned).
+Restoring a boot volume from a "bootable" snapshot and then provisioning an instance with it results in slower performance because the restored boot volume is not yet fully hydrated (that is, fully provisioned).
 Performance is slower than creating an instance from a regular boot volume.